 Lisa: Your opening scene at the funeral also felt deeply real to me.

 Kira: This is a devastating and emotionally complicated loss that I’m trying to portray as truthfully as I can with having never gone through it myself.
 Supporting military families, service members, and veterans is an important issue to me.

 Lisa: I feel like Parish Mail has incredibly broad appeal.
 There are elements of horror, romance, and mystery, all grounded in very smart, well-crafted storytelling.
 Did you write for a specific audience?

 Kira: Some of my favorite authors play with genre mash-ups, so I guess it’s no surprise that Parish Mail turned out that way.
 It’s YA urban fantasy spiced with Southern Gothic with a teen girl detective heroine, and I hope the book will appeal to fans of all of those elements: readers who like YA with strong female characters, fans of paranormal romance and light horror, and mystery readers.
-In addition to each case that Celia solves, there is a larger “mythology” mystery arcing over multiple installments (complete with hints and teases), so I think readers who like multilayered stories and playing detective will particularly enjoy Parish Mail.
+In addition to each case that Celia solves, there is a larger “mythology” mystery arcing over multiple installments (complete with hints and teases), so I think readers & technology “write for us” writers who like multilayered stories and playing detective will particularly enjoy Parish Mail.
 I hope so, anyway!